bibekanandadatta/bibekanandadatta.github.io/_posts/2024-05-09-lapack-Intel-Fortran-Abaqus.md

 ## Bonus item: Adding Intel oneAPI Command Prompt to PowerShell and Windows Terminal

-You can not run the Intel oneAPI command line from PowerShell terminal directly, but you can run it from the original Windows Command Prompt terminal.
+You can not run the Intel oneAPI command line from the PowerShell terminal directly, but you can run it from the original Windows Command Prompt terminal.
 However, Command Prompt, even the default old PowerShell (PowerShell 5) does not have the latest features such as auto-completion.
 If you have not used the new PowerShell, it's highly recommended on Windows.
 Download and install the [latest version of PowerShell 7 from here](https://github.com/PowerShell/PowerShell).
 The new PowerShell executable is named as `pwsh.exe`.

-[Windows Terminal App](https://learn.microsoft.com/en-us/windows/terminal/) is great managing different Shell profiles.
+[Windows Terminal App](https://learn.microsoft.com/en-us/windows/terminal/) is great at managing different Shell profiles.
 Terminal does not have to be boring; you can customize your terminal experience a lot using this app.
 Download and install the [Windows Terminal app from here](https://github.com/microsoft/terminal).
 Once installed, you can manage different Shell profiles there (Cmd, PowerShell, pwsh, WSL, etc.).
-To add Intel oneAPI profile there,
+To add the Intel oneAPI profile there,

 - Open the app, and from the dropdown menu on the top bar, click on **Settings**.

-- Now scroll down along the left-side menu bar, click add a new profile, select the option **Empty New Profil**.
+- Now scroll down along the left-side menu bar, click **Add a new Profile**, and select the option **Empty New Profil**.
 Name the new profile as **Intel oneAPI** and add the following following to the **Command Line** option.
   ``` bash
   cmd.exe /k ""C:\Program Files (x86)\Intel\oneAPI\setvars.bat" intel64 vs2019" && pwsh
   ```
   Other options to set the new profile are trivial.
 Now you can save the profile.
-When you start the profile from the Terminal app, this will execute Windows command prompt first, then it will set the environment variables for Intel oneAPI and Visual Studio, and then run the new PowerShell 7 (`pwsh.exe`).
-You can now compile and build program using Intel Fortran in a modern terminal environment.
+When you start the profile from the Terminal app, this will execute the Windows command prompt first, then it will set the environment variables for Intel oneAPI and Visual Studio, and then run the new PowerShell 7 (`pwsh.exe`).
+You can now compile and build programs using Intel Fortran in a modern terminal environment.